-In order to embed and strengthen the College's ethos, time is spent by staff and students reflecting on and learning about the spirit and history of the Missionaries of the Sacred Heart.
+In order to embed and strengthen the College's ethos, time is spent by suff und students reflecting on and learning about the spirit and history of the Missionaries of the Sacre Heart.

-Board Directors are encouraged to grow in their understanding of Heart Spirituality through prayer and other formation opportunities.
+learning about the spirit and history of the Missionaries of the Sacree Heart.
+Board Directors are encouraged to grow in their understanding of year Spirituality through prayer and other formation opportunities.

 - 1. The College is committed to maintaining a leadership position which is focussed on promoting the College's Mission through planning and coordinating formation opportunities for staff, students and families. - 2.
-Staff are encouraged to participate in the courses and other programs offered by the Chevalier Institute team for staff of MSC schools. - 3.
+Staff are encouraged to participate in the courses and other programs offered by the Chevalier Institute team for staff of MaC schools. - 3.
 Staff are provided with opportunities throughout the year to reflect on aspects of Heart Spirituality through a variety of formation activities. - 4.
 Students are given opportunities to gain an understanding of Heart Spirituality and the history and mission of the Missionaries of the Sacred Heart through their studies, particularly Religious Education courses, as well as retreats and liturgical celebrations. - 5.
 Staff and student prayer frequently focus on aspects of Heart Spirituality. - 6.
 Students and staff are encouraged to live out the Missionaries of the Sacred Heart ethos through participation in Social Justice and other community and Church initiatives. - 7.
-During the school year liturgies focus on aspects of the Missionaries of the Sacred Heart Ethos, particularly on the school's theme for that year.
+During the school year liturgies focus on aspects of the Missionaries of the Sacred Heart Ethos, particularly on the school's theme for that year. - 8.
+The College will undertake an MSC Ethos and Identity Review every five years as facilitated by the MSC Education Members Council to identify areas for reflection and improvement.